-In order to accomplish the goals of its strategic plan, the Corporation recognized the need to strengthen its core competencies in technology, analytics, and innovation by establishing a unified operating model that will drive standardization, continuous quality improvement and cost reductions across the entire system.
-Leadership determined that a key component of this is to deploy an integrated Electronic Health Record with supporting revenue cycle, data analytics and consumer-facing digital capabilities.
+In order to accomplish the goals of its strategic plan, the Corporation recognized the need to strengthen its core competencies in technology, analytics, and innovation by establishing a unified operating model to drive standardization, continuous quality improvement and cost reductions across the entire system.
+A key component of this is to deploy an integrated Electronic Health Record with supporting revenue cycle, data analytics and consumer-facing digital capabilities.
 After a thorough review of the marketplace, the Epic suite of products was chosen to achieve these goals.
-The implementation will be done in phases, and the anticipated completion date is late 2024, with a cost of approximately \$800,000.
+The implementation was done in phases at a cost of approximately \$800,000.

-The launch of this sweeping initiative, which has been named "Epic Together," formally commenced on January 29, 2020 with simultaneous kick-off events held throughout RWJBH and across key Rutgers campuses.
+The launch of this sweeping initiative, "Epic Together," formally commenced on January 29, 2020 with simultaneous kick-off events held throughout RWJBH and across key Rutgers campuses.
 In order to build the Epic system, 3,330 subject matter experts, nurses, physicians, pharmacists, medical school staff at Rutgers University and a myriad of other stakeholders throughout the Corporation were identified and assembled into 62 discipline specific workgroups and councils.

 The project successfully completed five waves from May 29, 2021 through October 28, 2023.
-The Corporation has all of its acute care facilities with the exception of Trinitas Regional Medical Center and 100% of the Medical Group live on Epic.
-The team recently completed the 13,000th enhancement to the system as well as four upgrades in 2023.
+These waves included all acute care facilities with the exception of Trinitas Regional Medical Center (TRMC) and 100% of the Medical Group.
+The team recently completed the 13,000th enhancement to the system as well as four upgrades during 2023.